AdobeDocs/marketo.en/help/sky/edit-availability-of-stream-content.md

 >[!TIP]
 >
->You can leave "Active Through" blank to make content available forever.
+>You can leave [!UICONTROL Active Through] blank to make content available forever.

 Perfect!
 You will see a clock icon next to the scheduled content.
 It will become active and inactive according to the schedule you set.